 Logging and Monitoring

 All systems write log data to a centralized logging storage system that utilizes a write-only policy.
 Log data cannot be altered or deleted in the log system.
 This log data is available for 1 year as per PCI compliance policies.

 All systems generate events to a third-party service in a write-only event stream.
 This ensures that our applications and servers can be monitored without accessing systems, and ensures that our event data cannot be tampered with.

 Pulse is a multi-tenant platform, where customer data is logically separated by a unique identifier and access control is strongly enforced at the application level.
 Permissions follow a least privilege process where explicit access to resources must be granted.

-Since Pulse uses GCP for its infrastructure, each server is by default denied access to all other GCP resources unless explicitly approved.
+Since Pulse uses AWS for its infrastructure, each server is by default denied access to all other AWS resources unless explicitly approved.
 One environment cannot read from another environment.
 This is made available through extensive use of IAM policies with whitelisted permissions.

-Pulse hosts all application services on Google Cloud Platform (GCP).
+Pulse hosts all application services on Amazon Web Services (AWS).
 In addition, a Level 1 PCI-DSS compliant payment processor is used for handling credit card payments.
 Full credit card data passes between the customer browser and the payment processor, and is never sent to or accessible by Pulse.